xmlet/XsdAsm/README.md

 <div style="text-align: right">
     In this example we have an element that has an attribute called valueList.
-This attribute has some restrictions, it is represented by a xsd:list and it's element count should be between 1 and 5.
+This attribute has some restrictions, it is represented by a <i>xsd:list</i> and its element count should be between 1 and 5.
 Transporting this example to the Java language it will result in the following class:
     <br />
     <br />